-Ensure that your choices for --maxNodes <> and --maxPreemptableNodes <> make sense for your workflow and won't cause it to hang - if the workflow requires preemptable nodes set --maxPreemptableNodes to some non-zero value and if any job requires non-preemptable nodes set --maxNodes to some non-zero value.
+Ensure that your choices for --nodeTypes and --maxNodes <> make sense for your workflow and won't cause it to hang.
+You should make sure the provisioner is able to create nodes large enough to run the largest job in the workflow, and that non-preemptable node types are allowed if there are non-preemptable jobs in the workflow.

 Finally, the --preemptableCompensation flag can be used to handle cases where preemptable nodes may not be available but are required for your workflow.
+With this flag enabled, the autoscaler will attempt to compensate for a shortage of preemptable nodes of a certain type by creating non-preemptable nodes of that type, if non-preemptable nodes of that type were specified in --nodeTypes.